Heniker/web-2fa/README.md

 <!--

 todo:
+setup password ttl
+steam account support
-Hide tokens during initial render (to avoid flicker) setup password ttl steam account support copy code to clipboard on `url/id` open qr code support keyboard navigation search functionality data sync with WebRTC translations?
+Hide tokens during initial render (to avoid flicker) qr code support keyboard navigation (& esc to close any dialog) data sync with WebRTC search functionality translations?

-move otpauth to different lazy chunk icons for accounts
-?show global timer if all tokens are of same period
+add aria attributes to buttons, imgs, etc copy code to clipboard on `url/id` open move otpauth to different lazy chunk icons for accounts tokens should use single setInterval/setTimeout for each period (minor performance optimization) ?show global timer if all tokens are of same period ?custom clock?

 done:
 copy code on click